The following is an excerpt from my upcoming blog post about my 2022 trip to Utah:

 I likely could have found the same locations via other means, but the book was definitely handy; add a tick mark in the "lessons learned" column for this trip.
 There's always something..."

-As noted above, you can head over to my blog to read more about my Utah experiences, but also be sure to click into each image as many of them include individual backstories.
+As noted above, I'll be releasing a more in-depth breakdown of my photography trip to Utah on my blog, in which you'll be able to read more about my Utah experiences, but also be sure to click into each image as I've included individual backstories for each.

 I hope you enjoy!
 As always, you can use the button below to find my Utah collection in my store to purchase prints of any images available there (or, if not available in the store, contact me about purchasing a print of another image... it's possible that I just haven't had a chance to complete the print proofing process and I can bump it up in my to-do queue).